 Organized in 1989 as the Coolidge Alliance Against Drugs, in 2007 the group incorporated as the Coolidge Youth Coalition, became a non-profit and achieved recognition from the IRS as a tax-exempt (501c3) charitable organization.

-For two decades now, concerned residents, parents, businesses, city/county officials and leaders, and civic organizations have worked with the CYC to sponsor such activities as Underage Drinking Prevention including promoting the Social Hosting Ordinance, Underage Drinking Town Halls, Parent Universities, Safe & Sober Grad-Nite for Coolidge’s graduating seniors, and drug prevention activities.
-CYC presents monthly in front of the Coolidge City Council and collaborates with the City of Coolidge Police Department to reduce drug abuse in Coolidge.
+For three decades now, concerned residents, parents, businesses, city/county officials and leaders, and civic organizations have worked with the CYC to sponsor such activities as Underage Drinking Prevention including promoting the Social Hosting Ordinance, Underage Drinking Town Halls, Parent Universities, Safe & Sober Grad-Nite for Coolidge’s graduating seniors, and drug prevention activities.

 On September 30, 2019, CYC’s DFC program will reach the end of its grant term with strong sustainability.
 Starting on October 1, 2019, CYC will be operating in partnership with Arizona National Guard Counterdrug Task Force, Pinal County Latino Opioid Consortium (PCLOC), and other program grants (TBA) to address challenges faced by the opioid epidemic and other substance abuse issues.
 CYC will continue to offer programs and resources that empower youth, foster family bonding and build a drug-free Coolidge community.